Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-is dimensionally problematical.
+is dimensionally problematic.
 In the mentioned paper, it is stated that the above equation holds for $0< \alpha \leq 1$ and $0< \beta \leq 2$.
-But, put it more precisely, it is obvious that only two first terms in the equation are dimensionally matched for the case with $\alpha$ = 1 and $\beta$= 2.
+However, to put it more precisely, it is obvious that only the two first terms in the equation are dimensionally matched for the case with $\alpha$ = 1 and $\beta$= 2.
 Even for this special case, the above equation is still wrong as the unit of the term [Q$_{perfusion}$]= kg m$^2$sec$^{-3}$ differs from the others such as [Q$_{metabolic}$]=kg m$^{-1}$sec$^{-3}$.
 Further, the two defined dimensionless parameters, P$_f$ and P$_m$, are shown to be evidently dimensional.
-The units of $\mathrm{P}_F=\sqrt{\frac{\omega_b c_b \rho_b}{k}}$ and $\mathrm{P}_{m}=\frac{Q_m L^2}{k}$ are respectively, m$^{1/2}$ and K. These points highly cast doubt on the correctness of the results appeared in~\cite{Hosseininia2019}.
+The units of $\mathrm{P}_F=\sqrt{\frac{\omega_b c_b \rho_b}{k}}$ and $\mathrm{P}_{m}=\frac{Q_m L^2}{k}$ are respectively, m$^{1/2}$ and K. These points cast doubt on the correctness of the results that appeared in \cite{Hosseininia2019}.

-In a very recent work, a space-time fractional DPL bioheat transfer model in the presence of temperature-dependent metabolic and space-time dependent electromagnetic heat sources has been developed~\cite{KNRai2020}.
-The fractional order partial differential equation is again reduced into the system of algebraic equations by implying the Legendre wavelet collocation method.
+A space and time-fractional DPL bioheat transfer model in the presence of temperature-dependent metabolic and space-time dependent electromagnetic heat sources has been developed \cite{KNRai2020}.
+The fractional-order partial differential equation is again reduced into the system of algebraic equations by implying the Legendre wavelet collocation method.
 The set of equations is solved using the Newton iteration method.
-The error bound and stability analysis along with validation of the numerical method by comparison with the exact solution are presented.
-To annihilate the cancerous tissues with keeping the healthy cells around intact, finding the accurate temperature distribution in the tumor zone is a necessity.
+The error bound and stability analysis and the numerical method validation by comparison with the exact solution are presented.
+To annihilate the cancerous tissues while keeping the healthy cells around intact, finding the accurate temperature distribution in the tumor zone is a necessity.